cnuahs/strava-tools/README.md

 # strava-tools

-A collection of simple command line tools for manipulating data on [http://strava.com/]Strava.
+A collection of simple command line tools for manipulating data on [Strava](http://strava.com/).

-The tools make use of the [https://github.com/hozn/stravalib.git/]stravalib and Flask Python modules:
+The tools make use of the [stravalib](https://github.com/hozn/stravalib.git/) and [Flask](http://flask.pocoo.org/) Python modules:

 To setup your environment: